 Another priority is to achieve that proper irrigation by using minimal resources.
 Water usage should be minimised while still allowing the plants to receive enough water.
 Too much water might be wasted due to wind during the sprinkler action.
 Or, too much water might carry away (agricultural runoff) essential nutrients for plant growth.
 And yes, high water usage is a huge financial waste especially in large farmlands.

-In line with these priorities, farmers now pay special attention to selecting an agricultural pump.
+In line with these priorities, farmers now pay special attention to selecting an irrigation pump for agricultural use.
 This is a crucial decision because it can affect your crop yield and running costs.

-Although there are varying requirements, here are the most common considerations in choosing an irrigation pump:
+Although there are varying requirements, here are the most common considerations in choosing an irrigation pump for agricultural use:

 - Requirements about discharge and pressure